How Should I Store My MagMod Gear?Updated a month ago

 But here are a few tips for optimal on-the-go and at-rest storage of our gear.

 - For the MagSphere 2 in particular we recommend storing it out of direct or indirect sunlight, in an indoor room-temperature environment away from any smokey conditions (cigarettes or fireplaces alike).
 This is due to the more sensitive nature of the specific semi-transparent silicone they are made of.
-We suggest using the MicroFiber Pouch (included with the Basic Kit, the Starter Kit 2, the Professional Flash Kit 2) to store the MagSphere 2 if you have one, but it isn't the end of the world if you don't.
+We suggest using the microfiber pouch (included with the Basic Kit, the Starter Kit 2, the Professional Flash Kit 2) to store the MagSphere 2 if you have one, but it isn't the end of the world if you don't.

 - Please be aware that magnets can harm certain types of electronic storage devices, like hard drives in older laptops.
 If you typically carry a laptop with your photography gear, please check with the manufacturer to see if it has a SSD (Solid State Drive) hard drive.
 These are safe around magnets, but older 'optical hard drives' are very sensitive near magnets, and you could potentially lose data.
-For more information check out our support article about magnets.